maxim2266/pump/README.md

 itself, or from the user callback.
 In practice, many pumps involve some kind of I/O, hence the `error` return type in the signature.
-It is assumed that every such pump may be called no more than once, so the framework actually wraps up the iterator function in an object of type `pump.H` (a pump handle) that enforces the single invocation property.
+It is assumed that every such pump may be called no more than once, so the framework actually wraps up the iterator function in an object of type `pump.P` that enforces the single invocation property.

 The framework makes a clear distinction between constructing a pump and invoking it.
-Given a pump handle, it can be invoked using its `Run` method, all the other functions only create new pumps from the existing ones:
+Given a pump object, it can be invoked using its `Run` method, all the other functions only create new pumps from the existing ones:
 * `Filter` creates a pump that filters its source through the given predicate.
 * `While` creates a pump that takes items from its source only while the given predicate is `true`.